Didactic Program in Dietetics

 - practice effective and ethical management concepts and functions, particularly as applied to foodservice operations and nutrition programs.

-- have working knowledge of public policies, regulations, and the health care system as each relate to and impact the field of nutrition.
+- have a working knowledge of public policies, regulations, and the health care system as each relates to and impacts the field of nutrition.

-If you are in Cal Poly's Applied Nutrition concentration and want to know more about preparing for and applying to dietetic internships, please contact the DPD program director, Arlene Grant-Holcomb, email@example.com, for access to dietetic internship application information and resources.
+If you are in Cal Poly's applied nutrition concentration and want to know more about preparing for and applying to dietetic internships, please contact the DPD program director, Corinne Kohlen for access to dietetic internship application information and resources.

 Accreditation Council for Education in Nutrition and Dietetics

 120 South Riverside Plaza, Suite 2190.Chicago, IL 60606-6995